racket/rhombus/rhombus/0000-rhombus.md

 v  // prints 5
 ```

-Declarations macros are written with `declaration_macro`, and the
+Declarations macros are written with `decl.macro`, and the
 block produced by expansion can use forms like `import` and
 `export`.